wipplelang/wipple/docs/src/learn/modules.md

     }
 }

-show (people alice id) -- shows "1" show (people charlie name) -- shows "Charlie"
+show (people alice id) -- 1
+show (people charlie name) -- Charlie
 ```

 > **Note:** While modules are normally used just to declare variables, you can run any code inside a module!
-Only variables and other changes to the environment (explained in more detail later) are stored.
+The module only stores any declared variables and other changes to the environment (explained in more detail later).